osiegmar/FastCSV/docs/src/content/docs/faq.md

 that reproduces the issue.
 This helps to understand the problem and to verify the fix.

+Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.

+### How to report a security vulnerability?

+If you discover a security vulnerability, please report it via https://github.com/osiegmar/FastCSV/security.

 ### Do I need a CSV library?

 Java does not provide built-in support for reading and writing CSV files.